Embassy & Consulate Legalization (Non-Hague Countries)

 • Step 1 — Document Review: You email your document in PDF format.
 We confirm whether the destination is Hague or non-Hague and identify the required steps.

-• Step 2 — Preparation & Certification: If notarization or certification is required, we coordinate that step first.
-When eligible, Remote Online Notarization may be used to prepare documents for legalization.
+• Step 2 — Preparation & Notarization (If Needed): If notarization is required, we coordinate it first.
+When eligible, Remote Online Notarization (RON) may be used to prepare documents for international processing.

 Throughout the process, we provide clear guidance and status updates so there are no surprises.